It’s a burning issue: secondhand smoke is deadly, but what about vapor?

 But if you are a vaper, just be mindful of others when you’re vaping out in public.
 Despite posing almost no risk to others, people still might not like vapor being blown in their face.

 Looking to quit smoking and start vaping instead?
 Electric Tobacconist USA has everything you need to get going in a flash, including awesome vape starter kits at prices you’ll love.
-We ship to most US states and for free on orders over $20!
+When shipping with USPS, all eligible orders $30* or more will receive free shipping!